Sweet Treat — Local Island Honey

 Local honey is utilized in culinary dishes as well as beverages such as honey-infused cocktails.
 Apart from food and drink, honey is also implemented locally into pampering spa treatments here near the Florida-Georgia border.
-The “Honey Butter Wrap,” a premium treatment offered by Amelia’s Ritz, includes a honey sea salt scrub, a warm, hydrating honey mask, a hair and scalp conditioning treatment with scalp massage, paraffin for both hands and feet, plus a full body massage.
+The “Honey Butter Wrap,” a premium treatment offered by the Ritz-Carlton Amelia Island, is described as a honey sea salt scrub, hydrating honey mask, hair and scalp conditioning treatment, paraffin for both hands and feet, plus a full body massage.

 Barrier Island Beekeepers, Local Apiaries

 Another local proprietor/beekeeper is Fernandina’s “Hive Pirate.”
 Hive Pirate Productions LLC produces honey and also provides various bee services, including hive management for private citizens, the resorts noted above, and other businesses.
-The “Hive Pirate” expects their fall Amelia Island honey (“raw, unfiltered and never heated”), to be ready in October.
-Honey will be available for purchase, see their Facebook page below with featured photo.
+The “Hive Pirate” expects their fall Amelia Island honey (“raw, unfiltered and never heated”), to be ready in October (honey will be available for purchase).

-See the notable honey color variations, even though these islands are in very close proximity.
+There are notable color variations between Cumberland and Amelia honey, even though these islands are in very close proximity.
 Colors of honey can range from “water white” to “dark amber,” according to the USDA color designation.
-Simply put, honey is quite vairable due to the floral source.
+Simply put, honey is quite variable due to the floral source.

-Get a glimpse of the beekeeping operation at Omni Amelia Island Plantation, an interesting video worth a look.
-Their bee colonies are said to produce in excess of 1,000 pounds of organic honey annually at Omni Amelia Island Plantation.
+The beekeeping operation at Omni Amelia Island Plantation is said to produce in excess of 1,000 pounds of organic honey annually at the resort.